Meet Alisha

 Empowering Emotional Wellness

-Alongside her movement work, Alisha builds spaces for reflection, healing, and honest conversation through her personal brand.
-This includes I Think You Need To Hear This, a heart-led podcast exploring emotional wellbeing, childhood patterns, relationships, neurodiversity, and the stories we carry, as well as iCan Rise, a growing community supporting women navigating healing, motherhood, identity, and purpose.
+Alongside her movement-led work, Alisha creates spaces for reflection, healing, and honest conversation through her personal brand.
+This includes I Think You Need To Hear This — an upcoming podcast exploring the “why” behind our thoughts, habits, expectations, and emotional responses, and how simple shifts can lead to a happier, healthier, more connected life.

 Roots to Reality

-Alisha’s work is shaped by both professional practice and personal experience.
-Years spent supporting children and families, alongside raising neurodiverse children herself, have informed a grounded, compassionate approach that bridges theory and lived reality.
+Alisha’s work is shaped by both professional experience and real life.
+Years spent supporting children and families, alongside raising neurodiverse children herself, have given her a grounded, compassionate understanding of what people truly need.

-This blend of knowledge and experience is what makes her work practical, relatable, and deeply human.
+It’s this blend of knowledge and lived experience that makes her work practical, relatable, and deeply human.

 Today & Forward

 Today, Alisha continues to grow Just.
-Different as a movement for systemic change, while expanding conversations around emotional wellbeing through writing, speaking, education, and digital platforms.
+Different as a movement for systemic change, while expanding conversations around emotional wellbeing through writing, speaking, education, and online spaces.

 my purpose,

-Helping people live happier, healthier, and more emotionally connected lives.
+Helping people live happier, healthier, and more intentional lives.